ta543/ta543/README.md

 The Email Service manages all email communications related to salesperson registration, trial activations, and reminders.

 **Verifying Emails:**
-- Sends a verification email to new salespeople containing a link that they must click to verify their email address.
+- Sends a verification email to new sales people containing a link that they must click to verify their email address.
 - The User Service is notified once the email is successfully verified, allowing the salesperson to proceed with the trial activation process.

 **Confirming Trial Activations:**
 - Sends a confirmation email to the salesperson after a successful trial activation, including details such as the trial start and end dates.

 **Sending Expiration Reminders:**
-- Sends reminder emails to salespeople as their trial period is nearing its end, encouraging them to subscribe to the service.
+- Sends reminder emails to sales people as their trial period is nearing its end, encouraging them to subscribe to the service.

 **API Integration:**
 - Provides API endpoints that can be called by other services, such as the Trial Management Microservice, to send emails based on specific events (e.g., trial activation, email verification).